Energy & Climate

 In a world committed to achieving climate targets, Asia stands at the forefront of the electric revolution, with unprecedented opportunities in renewable energy supply chain manufacturing.
 Revised NDCs, Long-Term Strategies and Energy Transition Plans in the APAC region underscore the importance of low-carbon power systems and regional manufacturing capacity.

-How can Renewable Energy be harnessed not only to green the grid but also to address energy accessibility challenges in Global South countries, and especially in Asia?
+How can renewable energy be harnessed not only to green the grid but also to address energy accessibility challenges in Global South countries, and especially in Asia?
 What are the key barriers that continue to hinder their growth?
 How can the technological and financial divide between the Global South and North be resolved such that the developing world can fully reap the benefits of wind and solar energy?

 This event serves as a platform for countries, experts, and institutions to explore ambitious pathways for renewable energy deployment and regional supply chain strengthening, bridging the gap between theory and action.
 We attempt to uncover evidence-based strategies for power interconnection and manufacturing supply chain empowerment on the road to a net-zero future.